lakshhtaneja/SpaceInvaders/README.md

 - `src`: the folder to maintain sources and assets
-- `lib`: the folder to maintain dependencies
+- `bin`: the folder to store compiled binary files or executables

 Attribution for the assets used